jarun/nnn/README.md

 The terminal screensaver is disabled by default.
 To set the wait time in seconds, use environment variable `NNN_IDLE_TIMEOUT`.

+#### open file in new process and make the nnn not block

+The desktop file opener should take care of opening files in new processes without causing `nnn` to block.
+If `nnn` does block/freeze when a file is open, then set the environment variable `NNN_NOWAIT` to any non-zero value.

 ### Why fork?

 I chose to fork because: